dsarov/ARDaP/README.md

 ### Database-creation

 TO BE ADDED

+## Troubleshooting

+Q: My pipeline crashed.
+Where do I go to figure out what happened?

+A: Nextflow (and ARDaP) will output A LOT of information about why a certain step failed and how to go about fixing the error.
+The first place to start looking is in the nextflow output to screen.
+This output will tell you where each step of the pipeline is being process and where the log files are kept for that step.

 ### Bugs!!
 Please send bug reports to derek.sarovich@gmail.com or log them in the github issues tab